-Spastic cerebral palsy is the most common type of CP.
+The most prevalent type of cerebral palsy is spastic CP.
 About 81% of all cerebral palsy cases are classified as Spastic CP.
-Spastic CP is characterized by disability muscle stiffness in a particular part of the body.
+Spastic CP is characterized by disability muscle stiffness in a particular part of the child’s body.

 - Hemiplegia: This subtype of Spastic CP involves muscle stiffness on just one side of the body.
 Typically, the arm and upper body are more limited than the lower body and leg.

 - Quadriplegia: This is the most debilitating form of Spastic CP.
 With Spastic Quadriplegia CP the entire body – including all 4 limbs and the face – are disabled by muscle stiffness.
 Individuals with this type of Spastic CP are typically unable to walk at all and usually suffer from other problems including mental delays, seizures, vision, hearing and speech issues.

-Dyskinetic CP involves muscles that contract from overly stiff to overly loose.
+Dyskinetic CP involves muscles have the problem of being overly stiff or the opposite: too loose.
 The involuntary muscle movements can be slow or very rapid.
 The arms and legs are both usually affected.
-In some cases, the face and mouth are plagued making it very difficult for the person to talk and/or swallow.
+In some instances, the face and mouth are plagued making it very difficult for the person to talk and/or swallow.

 The characteristic feature of Ataxic CP is lack of body coordination and balance.
 People with this type of CP are often wobbly and unsteady when walking.
 They have difficulty moving quickly or engaging in fine motor skills such as writing.

 Some cases of cerebral palsy involve a mix of 2 or more of the CP types described above.
 Spastic-Dyskinetic is the most frequent type of Mixed CP.
 Mixed CP varies in severity also.

 What Are Signs and Symptoms of Cerebral Palsy?